Take A Break From the Labor of Grief this Labor Day

 give grief a break

-It could really be liberating to make a conscious effort to say, “Today, I will not really work with my grief.
-I’ll try to give myself a time-out from dealing with my feelings, and thoughts and ruminations and images in my mind.”
+It could really be liberating to make a conscious effort to say, “Today, I will not really work at this grief.
+I’ll try to give myself a time-out from the tough work involved in dealing with all my feelings, and thoughts and ruminations and images in my head.”

-Wouldn’t it be such a relief to give grief one day off?
+Wouldn’t it be such a relief to give grief its one day off?

 grieving alone